Aluminum Smelting Industry Explained

 After collecting the aluminum for the secondary aluminum smelting process, this scrap is de-coated to remove contaminants on the surface.
 Then, the aluminum shreds move to the recycling furnace to melt and reform in ingots and billets.
 After the reforming process, the aluminum is ready for processing into new aluminum products.

-What Does the Outlook Look Like for Aluminum Smelters?
+What Does The Outlook Look Like For Aluminum Smelters?

 When it comes to aluminum trading and market outlook, projections forecast growth in demand for the commodity.
 By 2025, demand for aluminum is likely to grow by over 4% globally.
-The worldwide demand increase of over 3 billion tons is due mainly to the growing use of aluminum in constructiontransportation and consumer goods industries.
+The worldwide demand increase of over 3 billion tons is due mainly to the growing use of aluminum in construction, transportation and consumer goods industries.

 Increased demand is taking a toll on global supply, leading to multiple calls for production.
 Since 2014, aluminum stocks at the London Metal Exchange have dropped 75%.
 While aluminum can undergo a recycling and reclamation process, new production demands continue to grow as more products adopt aluminum frames, components and hardware.

-Consulting for Aluminum Producers and Smelting Companies
+Consulting For Aluminum Producers And Smelting Companies

 Aluminum is gaining momentum over other metals as a top choice across industries.
 Aluminum producers with an established alumina smelting network are poised to reap the gains from a growing and competitive alumina smelting market.
 If you are an aluminum smelter, gain an edge with aluminum consulting services by HARBOR.